Vasav-Y/reddit_gallery/myapproach.md

 * So I started reading React tutorials from W3schools.com [here is the link](https://www.w3schools.com/react/)

-* And while doing that I had to read
+* And while doing that I had to read about :

+* how to import and export libraries and script in javascript

+* using the render function : ReactDOM.render() function,he purpose of the function is to display the specified HTML code inside the specified HTML element

+* JavaScript functions : a block of code designed to perform a particular task

+* Javascript arrays

+* use of fetch() to fetch the data from the server, in my case the link given in the Materials section of the task